|Previous | Next|

 - Index map (GeoTIFF file): To each index is associated with an index map.
 For each pixel on this map, the value of the pixel is derived from the associated color value.

-- Annotations (export as GeoJSON): Adding annotations to areas of interest helps convey more valuable and actionable information.
+- Annotations (export as GeoJSON, KML, Shapefile (.zip)): Adding annotations to areas of interest helps convey more valuable and actionable information.

 - PDF report (export as PDF): A report that aggregates all the information in your project for easy sharing.

-- Whole map (.p4f): Map files used for importing into Pix4Dfields on another computer.
+- Project (.p4f): Map files used for importing into Pix4Dfields on another computer.
 These files include a .p4f file which contains information about the project.

-- Log files: Text files which show useful information about the processing of the project.
-They describe the steps and substeps of processing, the actions taken, the warnings and the errors during the processing.
+- Log files: Text files that show useful information about the processing of the project.
+They describe the steps and substeps of processing, the actions taken, the warnings, and the errors during the processing.
 Log files are needed if the users experience problems and are in contact with technical support.